plasma-umass/coz/README.md

 developers had assumed they were getting all along.

 ## Requirements
-Our prototype causal profiler runs with unmodified Linux executables.
+Coz, our prototype causal profiler runs with unmodified Linux executables.
 Building and running the causal profiler requires:

 - [Clang 3.1 or newer](http://clang.llvm.org) or another compiler with C++11 support
 - [libudis86](http://udis86.sourceforge.net) version 1.7.2 or newer